scilus/fibernavigator/README.rst

 **Welcome new users**

-If you are new here and are coming after seeing the presentation in Rome, you can find the version containing Real-time fMRI and all the latest tools in the Releases_ page.
+You can find a pre-build executable (windows) and all the latest tools in the Releases_ page.

-For other users, please note that the Fibernavigator now has a Real-time fMRI connectivity mode and new anatomy coloring modes.
-The branch containing this code is rtfmri-dmri, and is based on wxWidgets 3.0.
+Please note that the Fibernavigator now has a Real-time fMRI connectivity mode and new anatomy coloring modes.
+The branch containing this code is either Master or Tracto-driven, and is based on wxWidgets 3.0.
 The branch opacity-rendering has implementation of Tax et al. 2014 ISMRM abstract for the interactive rendering of orientation-dependent tractography.
+Be sure to visit the Releases_ page.

 Tutorials
 ---------